kallama/eve-bot/README.md

 ### Features
 Announces Discord users that are not using their EVE character name
 Announces Discord users not on auth
-Announce add/update/delete for fleet and structure timers
+Announce add/update/delete for fleet and structure timers on AllianceAuth
+Announce add/delete for timers on Fleet-Up
-Announce timer 60, 30, and 5 minutes before
+Announce timer 60, 30, and 5 minutes before for AllianceAuth and Fleet-Up
 Parses zkillboard kill links in chat
 Announces alliance/corp kills and losses to a defined channel

 ### Requires
 Node.js v4.0.0+
+MySQL 5.5.47+

 #### To use mysql-events
 Run the following SQL commands as the mysql root user: